ghankerson/ghankerson.github.io/pages/racial-complex/1-the-nature-of-complexes.md

 ego conscious thinking, and our collective human behavioral interactions.*

-Dr. Brewster start the chapter by locating the position of the complex in Jung's model of the psyche.
+Dr. Brewster starts the chapter by locating the position of the <Definition label={complex.label} text={complex.text}
+source={complex.source} /> in Jung's model of the psyche.
 In doing so she gives us a nice, even poetic review of Jung's model.

 <Link href="/johnbetts"><a>See notes on Jungian Analyst primer on Jung's
 model if you want a primer.</a></Link>

+She starts by noting consciousness - the <Definition label={ego.label}
+text={ego.text} source={ego.source} />
-She starts by noting consciousness - the ego - lives inside the unconscious - just as the earth (ego) is pulled by the gravitation of the sun (the unconscious).
+- lives inside the unconscious
+- just as the earth (ego) is pulled by the gravitation of the sun (the unconscious).

 The ego, like gravity, keeps us from getting overwhelmed by the unconscious (sun) by giving us a basic understanding and of our place in